GiraffeReversed/edulint/docs/source/index.rst

 As of now, it is only possible to configure the tool by augmenting the checked source with lines beginning with :python:`# edulint`, with the configuration applying to that file only.
 I intend to make it possible to configure via CLI and possibly a configuration file.

-The tool also provides tweakers, which filter out or alter the checkers' messages.
+The tool also provides custom pylint checkers and tweakers, which filter out or alter the checkers' messages.

 Configuration
 -------------